- Clarence handing out custom invitations to the class before properly introducing himself.

 - Clarence somehow driving a bulldozer.

-- We finally meet Damien, Clarence's implied father and skirt chaser.
+- We finally meet Damien, Clarence's biological father, who left Katie because he's a skirt chaser.
 His new profession?
 Priest.

 - The show finally points out a certain body part Clarence is lacking.Jeff: And don't forget to wash behind your ears.Clarence: My what?